wdolorito/deb_conf/README.md

-# Notes to bring a rolling Debian/Devuan stable installation up with lxc
+# Notes to bring a Debian/Devuan stable installation up with lxc

 ## File listing: